 An incongruent incident occurred when my brother left the position of Deputy Commander of the I Corps to become Minister of Anti-Corruption under the aegis of Vice President Tran Van Huong in February 1972.
-Prior to the announcement of that date, he had been invited by the Commander of the American 7th Fleet to visit the American armada.
+Before the announcement of that date, he had been invited by the Commander of the American 7th Fleet to visit the American armada.
 Brigadier General Phan Dinh Soan was assigned to replace him.
-After consultation with his soothsayer to select a good day, he requested my brother to switch the date to an earlier day, prior to the 7th Fleet's visit date.
-My brother reluctantly acquiesced to the request, not wanting to miss the much coveted visit to the 7th Fleet.
+After consultation with his soothsayer to select a good day, he requested my brother to switch the date to an earlier day, before the 7th Fleet's visit date.
+My brother reluctantly consented to the request, not wanting to miss the much-coveted visit to the 7th Fleet.
 So, the newly installed Deputy Commander of the 1st Corps had that honor on February 25, 1972.
 Unfortunately, after the visit, the helicopter carrying the Deputy Commander collided with the ship command tower and plunged to the sea, causing the death of General Soan along with Colonel Ngo Han Dong, Soan’s aid de camp, and the four American crewmen.
-A search of the victims’ bodies took place immediately after the accident but only the remains of three American crewmen were found.
-It was not until more than a month later, exactly 36 days, a team of Navy Seals succeeded in finding the helicopter reckage and brought it back to the Navy Headquarters of the 1st Coastal Region.
+A search of the victims’ bodies took place immediately after the accident, but only the remains of three American crewmen were found.
+It was not until more than a month later, exactly 36 days, a team of Navy Seals succeeded in finding the helicopter wreckage and brought it back to the Navy Headquarters of the 1st Coastal Region.
 It was not indicated if the remains of the four victims had been recuperated or not.

 Phan Đình Soạn